itbh-at/angular_keycloak/README.md

 It is recommended to inject `KeycloackServiceInstanceConfig` along with the `KeycloakService` for multiple instances configuration.
 These are injectable class that allow user to predefine the configuration of each instance, and identify them with the `instanceId`.

-The usage of such use case can be study in [Example - Multiple Instance with SecuredRouterHook][example - multiple instance with securedrouterhook].
+The usage of such use case can be study in [Example: Multiple Instance and Secured Routing](#example).

 ## SecuredRouterHook